lrcfmd/AEs-for-ranking-phasefield-feasibility/README.md

 13. **Running the programme**
 - Follow the instructions within the notebook to run your own ranking.
-- It contains an example script, example.ipynb, that uses an pre-assembled dataset to perform a ranking.
+- It contains an example script, example.ipynb, that uses a pre-assembled dataset to perform a ranking.
 It may be best to try using this first to ensure it is working, and that the inputs are all understood.